think-in-universe/matic.net/README.md

 # Matic.Net

-**Matic.Net** is a .NET Client for Matic Network, to supports dApps and innovation via .NET ecosystem including C#, C++, Visual Basic, etc.
+**Matic.Net** is a .NET Client for Matic Network (https://matic.network/), to supports dApps and innovation via .NET ecosystem including C#, C++, Visual Basic, etc.

-We also added the support for Unity3D integration.
+Matic.Net makes it easy for developers, who may not be deeply familiar with smart contract development, to interact with the various components of Matic Network.

+This library will help developers to move assets from Ethereum chain to Matic chain, and withdraw from Matic to Ethereum using fraud proofs.

+Matic.Net implemented the APIs from [matic.js](https://github.com/maticnetwork/matic.js)

+Matic.Net also natively support Game Development with platforms such as Unity3D.

-## Supported APIs
+## APIs

 The APIs in C# interface as an example.